The Most Deeply Affected Victims of the Opioid Crisis May Surprise You: They’re Babies.

 The long-lasting effects of children born to mothers addicted to opioid painkillers can require a lifetime of care.
 As a foster parent, adoptive parent, or family member caring for one of these vulnerable children, you should not have to bear the financial burden that comes with caring for a child with NAS.

 It is our belief that the companies who played a tremendous role in the opioid epidemic should be held responsible.
+A dangerous drugs lawyer Memphis, TN relies on has seen countless injuries caused by unsafe prescription drugs, procedures, and prescription practices, we’re here to help.

 At Darrell Castle & Associates, PLLC, we have a team of experienced lawyers ready to take on the big pharmaceutical companies who manufacture these opioids.
 We are ready to fight on behalf of you and your family to get you the compensation you deserve.
 Contact us today for a consultation — the call is absolutely free.